wmo/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14-1.png)

 The vertical lines indicate the times: 6h00, 12h00 and 18h00, to make it easier to pinpoint morning/afternoon/evening on the chart.

-**Conclusion:**
+**Conclusions:**

 - on weekdays and weekend days, there is a burst of activity before 10am.
 - after that it levels off and stays within a limited band, on weekdays, but for weekend days there is a markedly higher level of activity in the afternoon.